-Sexual Harassment & Bully Prevention Training to Protects Your Organization
+Sexual Harassment & Bully Prevention & Gender Identity Training Protects Your Organization

 Sexual harassment and Bully prevention training is recommended for all businesses to reduce potential liability and claims.
-California businesses with 50+ employees are required to provide a minimum of two hours of sexual harassment and bully prevention training for supervisors (AB1825 & AB2053) every two years.
+California businesses with 50+ employees are required to provide a minimum of two hours of sexual harassment, bully prevention and gender identity/expression, and sexual orientation.training for supervisors (AB1825 & AB2053 & SB396) every two years.
 New supervisors are required to have sexual harassment training within six months.

 During the past several years, the Equal Employment Opportunity Commission (EEOC) closed over 7,256 sexual harassment and bullying claims nationwide, resulting in $44 million in fines and lawsuit settlements.
 Last year, over 30,000 employee complaints were filed in California alone!

 Educate Your Employees for a Harassment and Bully Free Workplace Environment